mikeburgh/subway/README.md

 ## Todo

--   Echo lines to match cloudflared format (2021-10-21T22:43:53Z INF )
 -   Option to expose it's metrics, if hostname on the container
 -   Delete dns records of stopped containers (may require functionality from Cloudflare)
 -   Better handle if tunnel name exists
 -   Expose tunnel name as a docker ENV
--   Add a way to pass in manual ingress mappings outside of docker!
 -   Support private network routing
 -   Restart cloudflared if it stops
 -   Support multiple domains (may require multiple tunnels)